owenashurst/agar.io-clone/README.md

 There is one main *server.js* file which runs the development server if in DEV mode.
 In production it will skip the development setup.
 The two folders *server* and *devServer* is where requests are handled. *devServer* is used by frontend to simulate and work on APIs not currently available.

 ### Babel and Linting
 Both Node server and frontend code runs with Babel.
-And all of it is linted using `npm run eslint`.
+And all of it is linted.
+With atom you install the `linter` package, then `linter-eslint` and `linter-jscs`.
+You are covered.
+Also run `npm run eslint` or `npm run jscs` to verify all files.

-### Tests
+### Beautify
-You run tests using `npm test`.
-Any tests in *test/app* and *test/server* will be run.
+With a beautify package installed in your editor it will also do that